People Feature

 Eli Harris-Trent

-Eli is a second-year MPhil candidate in international relations at Nuffield College, Oxford.
+Eli is a first-year DPhil candidate in International Relations at Nuffield College, Oxford.
 His research explores the relationship between art and peace in post-conflict societies.
-His MPhil thesis, supervised by Dr. Samuel Ritholtz, uses ethnographic methods to examine the everyday peacebuilding practices of ex-combatant artists in Colombia.
+His DPhil thesis, supervised by Dr. Laura Sjoberg and Dr. Samuel Ritholtz, uses ethnographic methods to examine the everyday peacebuilding practices of ex-combatant artists in Colombia.
 His project incorporates ideas from many disciplines, including art theory, literary criticism, and anthropology.

 In general, Eli's work engages with the theoretical and methodological aspects of critical peace research.
 It exhibits art-based peacebuilding as a promising alternative to conventional peacebuilding projects while also developing how ethnography and participatory research methodologies can contribute to local forms of peacebuilding.